material-motion-archive/coreanimation-swift/README.md

 >
 >     gem install cocoapods

-Add `MaterialMotionCoreAnimationFamily` to your `Podfile`:
+Add `MaterialMotionCoreAnimation` to your `Podfile`:

-    pod 'MaterialMotionCoreAnimationFamily'
+    pod 'MaterialMotionCoreAnimation'

 Then run the following command: